+5. Write a program to compute

+(a)FIRST of non-terminals.

+(b)FOLLOW of non-terminals.

-- 1. Practice of Lex/Yacc of Compiler writing. - 2.
-Write a program to check whether a string belongs to the grammar or not. - 3.
-Write a program to generate a parse tree. - 4.
-Write a program to find leading terminals and trailing terminals - 5.
-Write a program to compute FIRST of non-terminals and FOLLOW of non-terminals. - 6.
-Write a program to check whether a grammar is left recursive and remove left recursion. - 7.
+- 6. Write a program to check whether a grammar is left recursive and remove left recursion. - 7.
 Write a program to remove left factoring. - 8.
 Write a program to check whether a grammar is Operator precedent. - 9.
-To show all the operations of a stack. - 10.To show various operations i.e read, write and modify in a text file.
+To show all the operations of a stack. - 10.
+To show various operations i.e read, write and modify in a text file

-Linder Self Rinance neviire 74 I 4

 PYTHON PROGRAMMING LAB

 Course Code: CS385 Course Credits: 2

 Course Category: CC-P Course (U / P) U

 Course Year (U / P): 3 U Course Semester (U / P): 5 U

-No. of Labs (Hrs/Week): 2(3 hrs) Mid Sem.
-Exam Hours:
+No. of Labs (Hrs/Week): 02(3 hrs)

 Total No. of Labs: 10 End Sem.
 Exam Hours: 3

-1. To introduce students to use of Python programming to solve data analytics problems
+1.To introduce students to use of Python programming to solve data analytics problems

-- 2. To elaborate students to statistical analysis using Python programming - 3.
-To describe various libraries required for data analytics - 4.
-To elaborate statistical analysis using Python - 5.
-To study special libraries in Python such as Numpy and Scipy
+2. To elaborate students to statistical analysis using Python programming

+3.To describe various libraries required for data analytics

+4. To elaborate statistical analysis using Python

+5. To study special libraries in Python such as Numpy and Scipy

-- 1. Improve problem solving and programming capability - 2.
-Learn data analytics through python programming - 3.
-Underline the use of package
+1. The students will be able to improve Problem solving and programming capability

+2. The students will learn data analytics through python programming

+3.Underline the use of package